lenesk/sokolova.dk/studieprove-online-course-add.md

 Please, contact me by mail [elena@sokolova.dk](mailto:elena@sokolova.dk)<br/> to sign up.

 ### Admission criteria: this course is for those who had acquired Danish level B2 or passed Prøve i Dansk 3.
-It is not a prerequisite to pass PD3, but you should have completed B2 in your Danish studies.
+It is not a prerequisite to pass PD3, but you should have completed level B2 in your Danish studies.

 ### See the course options below: